 Over the last two decades, our gambling habits have been transformed beyond belief.
-If you were to tell a brick and mortar casino pit boss in the 1990’s that in 20 years’ time the UK consumer market for best slots online to play gambling would have an estimate of £1.9 billion they would probably struggle to comprehend it.
+If you were to tell a brick and mortar casino pit boss in the 1990’s that in 20 years’ time the UK consumer market for the top online slots uk gambling would have an estimate of £1.9 billion they would probably struggle to comprehend it.
 Back in the late 1990s was when online gambling’s popularity really started to gain momentum, with the introduction of using the internet for entertainment in your own home was new and exciting.
 The increase in internet gambling in astounding when you look at how rapidly its popularity grew, from a miniscule 15 online gaming websites in 1996, which increased to over 200 in 1997.
 In 1998 the very first online poker rooms were introduced to online gambling websites, and the gambling world was never the same again.
 In the wake of gambling regulations becoming tighter with a focus on how casinos promote themselves, the question on a lot of people’s minds is just how long is too long to gamble online?
 Providers have a duty to encourage responsible gambling and there are steps that players can take to ensure they aren’t spending too much time gambling, but it can be a tough question to answer with such a diverse range of players.

 In our world of conveniences shaped and developed by technology, online gambling is extremely accessible, with a lot of best-rated casino slot games being played on mobile phones and tablets.
 The question of what is a ‘normal’ amount of time to spend online gamble is a loaded question and is very tricky to answer.
 It is all subjective as one person could spend a certain amount of time gambling and this could be just the right amount of time, having no impact on their social, work or family life.
 Whereas another person could spend the exact same amount of time gambling, but it could be too much as affect other parts of their life and have a negative impact.

 When Gambling can be Bad for You